nvpro-samples/vk_lod_clusters/README.md

 > :warning: The processing of larger scenes can take minutes, even on CPUs with many cores.
 You may want to use _"File > Save Cache"_ after
 > the processing is completed.
 It will try to store the result of the cluster and lod building in a simple uncompressed binary file next to the original input file.
 > You can check the log/console output if errors occurred.
-Through the `-autosavecache 1` command-line option you can enable auto-saving.
+Through the `--autosavecache 1` command-line option you can enable auto-saving.
 >
-> With the `-processingonly 1` command-line option you can reduce peak memory consumption during processing of scenes with many geometries.
+> With the `--processingonly 1` command-line option you can reduce peak memory consumption during processing of scenes with many geometries.
 > In this mode saving to the cache file is interleaved with the processing and resources are deallocated immediately once saved.
 > At the end of the processing the app closes automatically.
 >